gosutek/TIMS-web-app/README.md

 # Toll Interoperability Management System(TIMS)
 ## Overview
-TIMS was created as a project for the Software Engineering Course of the [National Technical University of Athens](www.ntua.gr) under the
+TIMS was created as a project for the Software Engineering Course of [ECE NTUA](www.ece.ntua.gr).
-[Electrical and Computer Engineering Department](www.ece.ntua.gr).
 This app serves the purpose of managing the interoperability of toll stations.
 ## Dependencies
 <p align="center">
    <a href="https://nodejs.org/en/">